About OTI

 Pamela Paresky, Ph.D.

-• Pamela Paresky holds an interdisciplinary Ph.D. in human development and psychology from the University of Chicago.
+Pamela Paresky is an NCRI Fellow at Harvard University.
+She holds an interdisciplinary Ph.D. in human development and psychology from the University of Chicago.
 She has taught at the University of Chicago, the U.S. Air Force Academy, and Johns Hopkins University.
 She’s the author of the guided journal “A Year of Kindness,” and was the primary researcher and in-house editor for the bestselling book “The Coddling of the American Mind.”
 Her current project is “Habits of a Free Mind: Psychology for Democracy and the Good Life.”
-An example of this work can be found here.

 Larry Amsel, M.D., MPH